rcmzyldz/javascript-1-homework/week-2/jsinfo-loops.md

 for (let i = 0; i < 5; ++i) alert( i );

-The answer: from 0 to 4 in both cases.
+SOLUTION: from 0 to 4 in both cases.

  for (let i = 0; i < 5; ++i) alert( i );